agateau/nanopod/README.md

 directory, one file per podcast, named using the following format:
 `<year>-<month>-<day> - <slugified-version-of-title>.mp3`.

-If there are more than `max_count` mp3 files in the podcast dir, the oldest one will be removed.
+If there are more than `max_count` mp3 files in the podcast dir, the oldest ones will be removed.

 ## Motivation